jstjep00/ARP-spoofer-python3/README.md

 sudo python3 arp_poisoning.py -i "wlan0"
 ```

+After turnin on the script, open up Wireshark and now you are able to see every packet on wifi network.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.